How Often to Groom Your Dog [By Coat Type - UK 2026]

 Don't rush this choice.
 Your dog will hopefully see this groomer for years to come.

 Start with a basic service first.
 A bath and brush-out lets you see how they handle your dog without committing to a full groom.
+For puppies or dogs new to grooming, read our guide on what to expect at your dog's first grooming appointment.

 Trust your dog's reaction.
 If they're happy to see the groomer on the second visit, you've found a good one.